lee5378/cyber_careers/nontech.md

 ### CompTIA

-CompTIA is a vendor-neutral certification body know for its entry-level certifications.
+CompTIA is a vendor-neutral certification body known most for its entry-level certifications.

 - CompTIA IT Fundamentals (ITF+)
   - Consider ITF+ if you lack basic computer operations skills and are curious if an operations career is right for you.
 Non-technical folks should start here.